HarryMayne/SCEs/README.md

 ## Repo layout

 ```
-analysis/            Analysis notebooks and placeholders for additional experiments
+analysis/            Analysis notebooks and additional experiments (Section 4.4 and 4.5 of the paper)
 data/                Local dataset caches
 figures/             Notebooks for figures.
-results/             Example results produced by the pipeline
+results/             Example results produced by the pipeline (only included Llama 3.3 70B for example)
 src/                 Source code for generation, post‑processing and scoring
     distance_matrices/        Pre-computed distance matrices for all datasets
     helper_functions/         Utility modules